Internship Information & Forms

 Step 4: Choose and Validate

-Based on this research, we can pair you with an academic advisor who can help you build the appropriate curriculum for your preferred field(s) of interest.
+Based on this research, we can match you with an academic advisor who can help you build the appropriate curriculum for your preferred field(s) of interest.
 Once you begin coursework, try getting involved in student clubs, student organizations, and/or professional associations related to your field of interest.
 Be sure to explore and participate in the internships, service-learning and/or volunteer experiences available at HCC.
 Through these connections, take time to talk with people in the field and learn from their experiences.
-Faculty and college administrators also can offer great insights.
+Faculty and college administrators can also offer great insights.
 Most people are happy to share their job knowledge if you ask.

 We look forward to helping you on your career path!